Praqma/media-code/kubernetes/services-discovery/README.md

 ```
 We see that we now have 5 endpoints (3 listed and + 2 more).

-So building relationsships between objects with labels and selectors is really powerfull.
-Let's see if we can cheet the system

 Lets scale it back to three replicas
 ```
 kubectl scale replicaset multitool --replicas 3
 ```

+So building relationsships between objects with labels and selectors is really powerfull.
+Let's see if we can cheat the system

 # Trying to hijack a Replicaset and service with a rogue pod
 But, what if we try and create a rogue pod with the same label?
 Would it be controlled by the replicaSet?
 Would it get to live?
 We did specify a replica of 3, and with an additional pod, that would give us 4 which is not the desired state specified in the replicaSet.